 - Insert the desired number of DIMMs into the memory slots, starting with P1-DIMMA1.
-(For best memory performance, please use the modules of the same type and speed in the same bank.) - 2.
+(For best performance, please use the memory modules of the same type and speed in the same bank.) - 2.
 Push the release tabs outwards on both ends of the DIMM slot to unlock it.

-- 3. Align the DIMM module key with the receptive point on the memory slot. - Align the notches on the both ends of the module with the receptive points on ends of the slot. - 5.
-Use two thumbs together to press the notches of the module straight down into the slot until the module snaps into place. - Press the release tabs to the locked positions to secure the DIMM module into the slot.
+- 3. Align the key of the DIMM module with the receptive point on the memory slot. - 4.
+Align the notches on both ends of the module against the receptive points on the ends of the slot. - 5.
+Use two thumbs together to press the notches on both ends of the module straight down into the slot until the module snaps into place. - 6.
+Press the release tabs to the locking positions to secure the DIMM module into the slot.